snaffey/live-games/README.md

 1. Sign up for a [RapidAPI](https://rapidapi.com/) account
 2. Subscribe to the [API-Football](https://rapidapi.com/api-sports/api/api-football/) API
-3. Copy your API key from the RapidAPI dashboard
+3. Copy your API key and host from the RapidAPI dashboard
-4. Add it to your `.env.local` file as shown in the installation section
+4. Add them to your `.env.local` file as shown in the installation section

+### API Rate Limits

+The free tier of API-Football has the following limitations:
+- 100 requests per day
+- 10 requests per minute

+The application implements rate limiting and caching to optimize API usage and prevent exceeding these limits.

 ## Supabase Configuration